Ali-Tamerr/Small-Lamborghini-Website-clone/README.md

 My first Front-End React project totaly made by me with my new favourite IDE "Cursor".
-HTML, CSS & JS used only in this project and no Javascript or CSS Library Used.
+CSS, JS & JSX are used only in this project and no Javascript or CSS Library Used.
 This website is a small clone to AutoMobili Lamborghini Official website.

 Here's what i did in it: